Equipment loans for staff and students

 Loans cannot be extended.
 You will be unable to make any additional bookings until all the equipment from an earlier booking has been returned or, in the event of damaged or missing equipment, replaced.

 You can borrow one type of item per loan period.
-For example, you can borrow two different types of visual projectors within the same loan period, but not two of the same model.
+For example, you can borrow a microphone and a camera within the same loan period, but not two cameras.
 The only exception to this is for Goldsmiths staff who require multiple items of equipment to teach an academic course.
 This policy ensures equipment availability to all users.
 If you’re unsure of what you can borrow, our staff will be happy to advise you.

 If items are damaged or lost then you are liable for their replacement.
 All equipment must be returned in the same condition in which it was loaned.
 The equipment your responsibility, and you will be held liable for any damage or missing equipment, regardless of who used it.